KennyMcD/Blackjack/README.md

     - To run the software simply compile the program

-    - Pess 1 to start the game or 2 to exit
+    - Press 1 to start the game or 2 to exit

     - Press 1 to hit or 2 to stay